Emurgo/Emurgo-Research/ergo/Governance-Stake-Slashing-Pool-Spec.md

 11. Each data-input [Datapoint](<#Stage-Datapoint>) box has an R5 that is equal to Input #1 box id.
 12. If 75%+ of all oracle [Datapoint](<#Stage-Datapoint>) boxes have the same value in R7, then said value is placed in R9 of Output #1.
 Else the R7 from Input #1 is used.
 13. At least 1 valid data-input box is provided.
-14. Output #1 address is equal to the address held in R6 of Input #1.
+14. The blake2b256 hash of Output #1's address is equal to the hash held in R6 of Input #1.
 15. Every data-input [Datapoint](<#Stage-Datapoint>) box has a datapoint within the margin of error.
 ---